KJ-Tsatsi/KJ-Tsatsi/README.md

 ### Hi There!
 My name is Kamo.
 -----
 # :crystal_ball: About Me
-My name is Kamogelo Tsatsi and I am a Systems Development Graduate!
+My name is Kamogelo Tsatsi and I am a Software Engineer!
 ```java
 public class Kamo extends Parents{
   private int age = 20;